Choosing from Root Canal vs Extraction | Elements Dental Spa

 Comparing Root Canal vs. Extraction

-To help you better understand the differences, here’s a side-by-side comparison of a root canal and an extraction:
+To help you better understand the differences, here’s a side-by-side comparison of a root canal treatment and an extraction.

 Factor Root Canal Tooth Extraction